jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 | IdActivatorCreate       | ColdStart   | 1,333.800 μs | 148.963 μs | 38.685 μs |  8.82 |    0.27 |

 You can see in the results that:
-- Direct construction is always fastest.
+- Direct construction is, as expected, always fastest.
-- Activator is flexible but slow (and allocates much more).
+- Activator is much slower, and allocates more memory.
 - IL Emit is much faster than Activator after the first call, with allocations identical to direct construction.
 - The cold-start penalty for IL Emit is significant (due to delegate compilation), but only paid once.
 - IL Emit allocations per instance are identical to direct construction.